 A business can be affected when other companies endure a disaster.
 Consider all of the companies that were waiting on materials or goods from the Charleston ports when Hurricane Matthew blew through.
 Even though businesses in Atlanta, Augusta, or Louisville may not have been directly affected by Hurricane Matthew’s winds and rain, if the business relied on goods flowing through Charleston’s port it may have suffered significant losses while the ports were closed.
 Consider where essential business materials come from or go to and create a list of alternate suppliers or customers in the event a primary vendor or customer is affected by a disaster.

 While natural disasters, such as hurricanes and floods, can preoccupy a business owner’s mind, these large-scale events happen much less frequently than burst pipes, small fires, computer crashes, and power outages.
 Craft a disaster preparedness plan with all levels of disaster in mind.
-The experienced employment and labor attorney at Gignilliat, Savitz & Bettis can help you review your disaster preparedness plans for human resource and employment issues to protect you, your employees and your business the next time disaster strikes.
+The experienced employment lawyer and labor attorney at Gignilliat, Savitz & Bettis can help you review your disaster preparedness plans for human resource and employment issues to protect you, your employees and your business the next time disaster strikes.